 Considering the wellbeing of learners is critical to any consideration of the use of face coverings.
 Face coverings may need to be provided to certain groups of learners who may be unable to obtain them through other means, if they are recommended by risk assessments.
 Providers should be sensitive to the needs of those who may have exemptions, such as people who have disabilities or other complex needs which means that they cannot correctly use a face covering, or those who are speaking to or providing assistance to someone who is deaf or has any level of hearing loss.
 Providers should put systems in place to ensure that exemptions can be signalled and staff know when and how to challenge those not using face coverings.

-In the event of a rise in transmission rates locally, or if there is a cluster of cases at a college, advice will be provided by the Environmental Health Team and Public Health Wales on whether any additional measures are required, including the use of face coverings.
+In the event of a rise in transmission rates locally, or if there is a cluster of cases at a learning provider, advice will be provided by the local authority Environmental Health Team and Public Health Wales on whether any additional measures are required, including the use of face coverings.

-Where providers run any facility which is open to the public (and in planning for future reopening in line with the wider lifting of COVID-19 restrictions), such as a café or salon, face coverings are mandatory for staff, learners, customers and visitors using the facility.
-Guidance for these facilities is available.
+Where providers run any facility which is open to the public (and in planning for future reopening in line with the wider lifting of Covid restrictions), such as a café or salon, face coverings are mandatory for staff, learners, customers and visitors using the facility.
 Learners on work placements and visiting tutors must abide by the rules in place at those workplaces.

 Regardless of their provider’s policy, learners and staff may choose to use face coverings to help minimise the risk to themselves and others, and should be encouraged to do so if this helps them to feel more confident about attending their college or learning setting.
-If anyone wishes to wear a face covering for personal reasons anywhere in the college, they should be permitted to do so.
+If anyone wishes to wear a face covering for personal reasons anywhere on-site when it is otherwise not mandated, they should be permitted to do so.
 This may help support wider wellbeing, reduce anxiety and provide additional reassurance for some individuals alongside other mitigating measures.

 Safeguarding vulnerable learners and staff

-Extremely vulnerable or previously ‘shielding’ learners and staff
+Clinically extremely vulnerable (previously ‘shielding’) learners and staff

 The Welsh Government’s workforce risk assessment tool can be used by staff to undertake a self-assessment.
 There are also a number of models which can be used to support managers during discussions with their teams about an individual’s personal risk factors when returning to, or remaining in, the workplace.
-The aim is to help enable good quality conversations between managers and colleagues about any personal circumstances which may increase their risk from coronavirus, and to agree any actions which need to be carried out.
-'Talking with your workers about working safely during the coronavirus pandemic' is guidance from the Health and Safety Executive on how employers may approach this conversation with staff.
+The aim is to help enable good quality conversations between managers and colleagues about any personal circumstances which may increase their risk from coronavirus, and to agree any actions which need to be carried out..

-For both learners and staff who were previously shielding and then return to the education setting, college, learning centre or work setting, it is important that extra care be taken to ensure that those individuals in particular, and those around them, adhere to strict social distancing guidelines and workplace guidance, respectively.
+For both learners and staff who were previously shielding and then return to the education setting/college/learning centre/work setting, it is important that extra care be taken to ensure that those individuals in particular, and those around them, adhere to strict social distancing guidelines and workplace guidance, respectively.